bigdawgsfootball/SBOM-Researcher/README.md

 SBOM-Researcher is evaluated against the default set of PSScriptAnalyzer rules.
 All rules are enforced. \
 Help documentation limited to the Usage section and comments in code.\
-Pester tests implemented against Get-HighVersion function.
+Pester tests implemented against Get-HighVersion and PrintLicenses functions.

 ## Project status
 Under active development